okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-connect/main/index.md

 1. Scroll to the **Attribute Mappings** section.
 Look for the attribute that you want to update and click **Edit**.

 1. In the dialog that appears, there are two dropdown fields.
-In the first dropdown menu, select **Map from ${App Name} App Profile**.
+In the first dropdown menu, select **Map from {App Name} App Profile**.
 In the second dropdown menu, choose the Okta profile attribute that you want to map the SCIM attribute to.
 Click **Save**.

 1. Repeat steps 7 and 8 for all other SCIM attributes that you want to map (from your app to Okta).